Deltares/hydromt/docs/user_guide/model_update.rst

 By default, the model is updated in place, overwriting the existing model schematization.
 To save a copy of the model provide a new output model root directory with the ``-o`` option.

-By default, all model methods in the .ini configuration file provided with ``-i`` will be updated.
+By default, all model methods in the .yaml configuration file provided with ``-i`` will be updated.
-To update only certain methods, the ``-c <method>`` option can be used to select methods in combination with :ref:`.ini file <model_config>`.
+To update only certain methods, the ``-c <method>`` option can be used to select methods in combination with :ref:`.yaml file <model_config>`.
-Besides the ini file, method arguments can be set from the CLI with ``--opt <method.argument=value>``.
+Besides the .yaml file, method arguments can be set from the CLI with ``--opt <method.argument=value>``.
-If used in combination with an .ini file, it will overwrite the same arguments in the .ini file.
+If used in combination with an .yaml file, it will overwrite the same arguments in the .yaml file.
 Both ``-c`` and ``-opt`` can be used repeatedly in a single update.

 **Example usage**

 In the following example a Wflow model at ``/path/to/model`` is updated and the results are written to a new directory ``/path/to/model_out``.
-The pipeline with methods which are updated are outlined in the ``wflow_config.ini`` configuration file and used data sources in the ``data_catalog.yml`` catalog file.
+The pipeline with methods which are updated are outlined in the ``wflow_config.yaml`` configuration file and used data sources in the ``data_catalog.yml`` catalog file.

 .. code-block:: console

-    hydromt update wflow /path/to/model_root -o /path/to/model_out -i /path/to/wflow_config.ini -d /path/to/data_catalog.yml -v
+    hydromt update wflow /path/to/model_root -o /path/to/model_out -i /path/to/wflow_config.yaml -d /path/to/data_catalog.yml -v

 The following example updates (overwrites!) the landuse-landcover based staticmaps in a Wflow model with the ``setup_lulcmaps`` method based on a the different landuse-landcover dataset according to ``setup_lulcmaps.lulc_fn=vito``.
 The ``vito`` dataset must be defined in the ``data_catalog.yml`` catalog file.
-Note that no .ini file is used here but instead the methods and options are defined in the update command.
+Note that no .yaml file is used here but instead the methods and options are defined in the update command.

 .. code-block:: console